strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 That leaves the five affected components.
 All Strimzi operators up-to (including) version 0.26.0 use Log4j2.
 So does the Strimzi Kafka Bridge up-to (including) version 0.20.3.
-The versions of the [Cruise Control](https://github.com/linkedin/cruise-control) used by Strimzi operators from 0.22.0 up until 0.26.0 are affected as well.
+The versions of [Cruise Control](https://github.com/linkedin/cruise-control) used by Strimzi operators from 0.22.0 up until 0.26.0 are affected as well.

-The operators and the Cruise Control are normally accessible only internally within your Kubernetes cluster.
+The operators and Cruise Control are normally accessible only internally within your Kubernetes cluster.
-We are currently not aware of any way how to use the vulnerability either through Apache Kafka or directly.
+We are currently not aware of any way of exploiting the vulnerability, either through Apache Kafka or directly.
 But we cannot exclude such possibility.

 The Strimzi Kafka Bridge is used to access the Kafka cluster using HTTP or AMQP protocols.